Our top 16 must visit European destinations!

 Some of the most incredible beaches I have seen are in Sardegna, and the food – amazing especially if you are a seafood lover!
 Again, I won’t bore you with the details here, so jump on over to our Sardinia post for more information.

 When looking for a ski resort that is suitable for beginners, but had enough going on to not get bored, we decided to look at Val Thorens in the French Alps.
 We were absolutely not disappointed!
 The variety of piste and Après-ski was incredible.
 We were lucky and went over new years so the vibe was amazing, there was so much to see and do, including a massive new years eve party with fire works!
 I feel it is worth mentioning the waffles that you can get here – they are so delicious, and these quickly became our daily lunch stop!
 It is particularly fun if you go in a group 🙂

 Click here to help plan your trip to Val Thorens with our recommendations!

 Sicily – Italy

 Sicily – another incredible Italian island holiday.
 Just like Sardinia, this is an island to hire a car and drive around.
-The food was amazing, typical Italian pastas, the water was lovely and the drive was lovely and scenic.
+The food was amazing, typical Italian pasta, the water was lovely and the drive was lovely and scenic.
 The best thing about Sicily is that around 90% of the tourists are Italian, so the language spoken nearly everywhere is Italian and Italian only.
 So, if you want to order some food, best you know some Italian, enough to be able to read a menu and know what you do and don’t like!
 But, that’s what we enjoyed so much about it.

-To check out our 5 day itinerary around the incredible island, click here.
+To check out our 5-day itinerary around the incredible island, click here.